mikhailshilkov/mikhailio-docpad/src/documents/draft/index.html.md

 Why string recognition
 ----------------------

-Reading some fixed images like cards is the first step.
+Reading cards and other fixed images was the first step.
 The bot should also be able to read different text-based information from the screen, e.g.

 - Current blind levels